zzxwill/oss/intl.en-US/API Reference/Object operations/SelectObject.md

 # SelectObject {#reference_lz1_r1x_b2b .reference}

-SelectObject is used to query an object that you have the read permission on.
+Queries an object.
+To perform SelectObject operations, you must have the read permission on the object.

 ## SelectObject {#section_fm3_3zq_ngb .section}